 - Surgery, in the Operating Room

-You may see the doctor and his or her PA or NP at the same visit.
-However, if you do not see the doctor, please know that the physician assistant or nurse practitioner discusses and reviews your case with his or her supervising doctor.
+You may see the doctor and his or her PA at the same visit.
+However, if you do not see the doctor, please know that the physician assistant discusses and reviews your case with his or her supervising doctor.

-It is customary for insurance to cover services rendered by physician assistants and nurse practitioners.
+It is customary for insurance to cover services rendered by physician assistants.